Practical information about Brazil

 110/220 V AC, 60 Hz

 The international dialling code for Brazil is +55.
 It can be expensive to call home to Europe from Brazil.
 Ask your own mobile service provider about coverage and call charges.
-There are Internet cafés in most large towns and cities.
-WiFi access is free at some hotels, but you will have to pay for it at others.
+Wi-Fi is available at most hotels.

 Brazil is a country of contrasts.
 On the one hand, it is the ninth-most industrialised country in the world, but on the other, many of its people have to live on less than USD 100 a month.
 Whenever you travel to a poor country anywhere in the world, it is important to be discreet.
 It is not a good idea to flaunt your valuables or to leave them unattended.
 We work exclusively with properly trained, experienced and certified travel guides, who can always provide you with good advice about safety, and know precisely where it is safe for you to walk/visit.
 If you follow your travel guide’s instructions you should always be able to stay out of trouble.